harness/developer-hub/docs/internal-developer-portal/catalog/custom-catalog-properties.md

 :::info

-**Error Handling**: We validate the body of the API and certain fields like `kind`, `metadata`, `metadata.name`, `metadata.namespace`, are uneditable and if you try to change these, the endpoint returns an Error Code 400
+**Error Handling**: We validate the body of the API and certain fields like `kind`, `metadata`, `metadata.name`, `metadata.namespace`, are uneditable and if you try to change these, the endpoint returns an Error Code 400.
+Also make sure your metadata updates adhere to the [backstage schema](https://github.com/backstage/backstage/tree/master/packages/catalog-model/src/schema)

 :::